Tom Lohr is an avid fan of science, space travel and exploration. He has spent 13 months at the science station at the South Pole.

 Get Off of the Couch

-The total round trip for this out and back hike is 4 miles.
-Provided you keep the the left at every junction, becoming lost in nearly impossible; although a map is always recommended.
-Each intersection is clearly marked with easy to read trail markers.
-The convenient access from the city center, and the well maintained trail, make this a perfect hike for someone that came to Santa Fe for shopping and food but decided to toss in a little exercise.
+The total round trip for this out and back hike is four miles.
+Provided you keep the left at every junction, becoming lost is nearly impossible (although a map is always recommended).
+Each intersection is clearly marked with easy-to-read trail markers.
+The convenient access from the city center, and the well-maintained trail, make this a perfect hike for someone that came to Santa Fe for shopping and food but decided to toss in a little exercise.
 The next time you are in Santa Fe, combine a little fitness with your visit and tackle Picacho Peak.
 It's free, it's fun and it's fabulous.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.